-What is the difference between 802.11b, 802.11g, 802.11a, and Pre-N?
+What's the difference between 802.11b, 802.11g, G Plus, G Plus MIMO, and Pre-N?

 Currently there are four levels of wireless networking standards, which transmit data at very different maximum speeds.
-Each is based on the designation 802.11(x), so named by the IEEE, the board that is responsible for certifying networking standards.
-The most common wireless networking standard, 802.11b, transmits information at 11Mbps; 802.11a and 802.11g work at 54Mbps; and Pre-N works at 108Mbps.
+Each is based on the designation for certifying network standards.
+The most common wireless networking standard, 802.11b, transmits information at 11Mbps; 802.11g works at 54Mbps; G Plus, G Plus MIMO, and Pre-N work at 108Mbps.
 Pre-N, the precursor to the upcoming 802.11n release, promises speeds that exceed 802.11g, and up to twice the wireless coverage area.
-See the chart on the next page for more detailed information.
+See the following chart for more detailed information.